nlekkerman/lock_crackers/README.md

  - **Correct Guess Numbers Position Validation**

    - This screenshot demonstrates the validation process for correctly guessed numbers placed in their correct positions.
 Each time a player makes a guess, the game evaluates the input against the actual password.If numbers are correctly guessed but placed in the wrong positions, they are still highlighted but with a different color, indicating that they need to be rearranged.
+It is placed above title.

     ![Correct Guess Numbers Position Validation](features/correct_position_validation_terminal.jpg)